markprodehl/Chat-AI/readme.md

 - Google Authentication
 - Chat interface with real-time messages
 - Typing effect for the AI assistant
+- Hard coded message content formatter
 - SyntaxHighlighter that formats code into readable snippets
-- System message that defines AI assistant's behaviour
+- System message that defines AI assistant's behavior
 - Data storage in Firestore DB

 ## Main Libraries Used